Hacker News

 This change in outlook of existing thoughts/ideas is how many crafts grow, such as martial arts, painting, philosophy, etc (instead of stagnating).
 Sometimes we need to frame things in a more modern manner, and sometimes we need to discard them completely.
 In this case, I think re-framing the concepts is helpful, and I found it to be an interesting point of view.
 I agreed with a good amount of it, but I don't think we need to discard SOLID principles just yet.

-13 hours ago by pydry
+4 years ago by pydry

 This alludes to one of my main beefs with SOLID - the lack of a clear definition.